-We recently had the fantastic breakfast session hosted #ialso100 2021 Bina Briggs, founder of Plain Talking HR, all about why we need to be HR savvy as small business owners.
+As small business owners, we should all consider HR and #ialso100 2021 Bina Briggs, founder of Plain Talking HR, recently hosted a session all about why we need to be HR savvy as small business owners.

 It was a brilliant session filled with so many tips and insights – a huge thank you Bina for hosting for us.
 Please find some of Bina’s wisdom here!